antfu/antfu.me/pages/posts/bonjour-paris.md

 Instead of carrying a heavy DSLR with lenses, I got a Ricoh GR3x that can easily fit in my pocket.
 Using it for a few weeks, I found myself becoming more willing to carry it and take photos every day.

-I will share more photos on [my Instagram](https://instagram.com/antfu7/).
-You should also follow [Inès' Instagram](https://instagram.com/iiiiiiines__/), who is a real photographer! :p

 ## Travel

 So happy the pandemic is close to the end, and I can finally join you in conferences and meetups!

 Oh by the way, **I am going to [Vue Amsterdam on February 9-10](https://vuejs.amsterdam/) in person**!
 It would be my first-ever in-person speaking.
 I am so excited to meet you there!

-Once we are settled down, we plan to travel around Europe and visit some of our friends.
-I will keep you updated on my [Mastodon](https://m.webtoo.ls/@antfu) and [Twitter](https://twitter.com/antfu7), let's have a cup of coffee if you are around!
+Once I am settled down, I plan to travel around Europe and visit some of my friends.
+Let's have a cup of coffee if you are around!

 <figure>
   <img src="/images/a-paris-3.jpg" alt="Saint-Antoine des Quinze-Vingts" />